Dickerson Generating Station: History

 In December 2009, a $1.1 billion emissions upgrade was completed.
 A new stack and cooling system reduced the amount of waste heat going into the cooling water discharge channel.

 In 2013, NRG filed notice that it planned to decommission the coal generators by 2017, citing state emissions requirements.
 In May 2015, NRG filed notice to delay deactivation until May 2019.
 In February 2016, NRG withdrew its de-activation notice for the coal-fired units.

 In May 2020, GenOn Holdings announced it would retire the three coal generating units, citing unfavorable market conditions and increased costs associated with environmental compliance.
 The coal units were shut down later in 2020.

 Pollution

 In August 2016 the Maryland Department of the Environment (MDE) fined Dickerson $1 million for releasing illegal amounts of nitrogen into the Potomac River.

 In August 2018 MDE required the Dickerson plant to meet current federal wastewater standards (effluent guidelines) by November 2020.
 The plant discharges arsenic and mercury to the Potomac River according to 1980s-era standards under expired permits.
 Upgrading the plant's treatment systems to Maryland's current standards "could reduce discharges of toxic metals by 97 percent."
 The U.S. Environmental Protection Agency published the updated federal standards in 2015.

 Operations

-NRG operates the coal-fired units as base load generation and the combustion turbines as peaking generation.
+NRG operates the combustion turbines as peaking generation.
 The Dickerson Generating Station is dispatched by the PJM Interconnection regional transmission organization.

 In 2008 the plant's flue-gas desulfurization system consumed 190,000 tons of limestone and generated 310,000 of synthetic gypsum.